 Ford recently filed motions to dismiss the RICO charges filed against them.
 In its ruling against Ford, the Court not only permitted the RICO charges to proceed, it also decided that Ford will face even more scrutiny for the emissions affecting their trucks.
-While the presence of a defeat device intended to artificially understate emissions is considered to be the ‘smoking gun’ in cases like these, the Plaintiffs in the class action will now seemingly seek to prove Ford knew their trucks were not in compliance with federal emissions regulations and failed to act or disclose this problem to prospective purchasers and owners.
+While the presence of a defeat device intended to artificially understate actual emissions is considered to be the ‘smoking gun’ in cases like this, the Plaintiffs in the class action will now seemingly seek to prove Ford knew their trucks were not in compliance with federal emissions requirements and then failed to act or disclose this problem to prospective purchasers and owners.

 The fact that the emission class action lawsuit is proceeding, the time to act and protect yourself is now.
 Don’t risk failing to read the news about a class action settlement impacting your rights or potentially failing to timely file an opt out form.
-By contacting our firm and providing us the information we need to pursue a claim, we can protect your rights and potentially limit the amount of work you need to do to file a qualified claim.
+By contacting our firm and providing us the information we need to pursue a claim, we can protect your rights and potentially limit the amount of work you’ll need to perform to file a qualified claim.
 Your Super Duty truck cost you tens of thousands of dollars – be sure you’re in charge of how the future of your claim is handled.

 Important Notice: The preceding information represents the opinions of Stern Law, PLLC, that should be thoughtfully considered by you and lawyers with whom you should consult.
 Despite our opinions and views expressed above, and because every case is different, nothing here can or should be understood to represent a guarantee of success or that every owner will always do better by opting out and suing Ford directly.
 Questions concerning the terms of the Ford Super Duty class action settlement should be directed to class counsel, whose website can be accessed by clicking here or by calling 1-888-381-2889.
 This article should not be considered a solicitation for legal services by Stern Law, PLLC, to anyone currently represented by legal counsel.